liangwenke/jquerymobile-rails/README.md

 This gem does not support Rails versions preceeding 3.1.

+## Bugs

+Please submit bugs any bugs found in the project [here](https://github.com/RudyIndustries/jquerymobile-rails/issues), we appreaciate your help improving jQueryMobile-Rails.

 ## Future Work

 This gem looks to serve not only as a means of elegantly incorportating jQueryMobile into your